ArjunSharda/Passeo/README.md

 print(passeo().generate(10, numbers=True, symbols=True, save=True))
 ```

-# v1.0.3 changes
+# v1.0.4 changes
-- [FIX] Fixed a bug with using Passeo
+- [ADDED] Added case check to the strength check for Passeo, checking for uppercase/lowercase, and did some other minor improvements.
+See the Pull Request [here](https://github.com/ArjunSharda/Passeo/pull/1/files).

 <hr>